NeryCaballero/REST-API-flask-RESTful-SQLite3/README.md

 ## The available endpoints are:

-- POST `localhost:5000/register`: registers a new user.
-Information required in JSON
+- POST `localhost:5000/register`: Registers a new user.
+  Information required in JSON :

   ```json
   {